-Non-Disclosure Agreement (NDA) or Non-compete Agreements (NCA)
+Non-Disclosure Agreements (NDA) or Non-compete Agreements (NCA)

 A Non-Disclosure Agreement is an agreement between two parties who agree to protect confidential information disclosed in the course of business.
 Pay attention to the main provisions, which should include the definition of confidential information, exceptions to the concept of “confidential information,” obligations, and conditions of the contract.
-For example, in the world of programming, general business ideas, codes, databases, documentation, development tools and methods, information processing methods, etc. can be considered confidential information.
+For example, in the world of programming, general business ideas, codes, databases, documentation, development tools and methods, information processing methods, etc., can be considered confidential information.

 10 key clauses to have in non-disclosure agreements:

 - ⇒Definition of confidential information.